FlowFuse/website/src/blog/2022/10/ff-docker-gcp.md

 `cd /opt/flowforge/docker-compose-0.10.0`

-Then we need to edit the flowforge.yml file, I’m using Nano to do that.
+Then we need to edit the flowforge.yml file, we're using Nano to do that.

 `sudo nano /opt/flowforge/docker-compose-0.10.0/etc/flowforge.yml`